jayyski/CyberSecurity/WebHackTips/Attacking Authentication.md

 2. Repeat the login process numerous times, modifying pieces of the data submitted in unexpected ways.
 For example, for each request parameter or cookie sent by the client, do the following:
- a.
-Submit an empty string as the value.
+ - Submit an empty string as the value.
- b.
-Remove the name/value pair altogether.
+ - Remove the name/value pair altogether.
- c.
-Submit very long and very short values.
+ - Submit very long and very short values.
- d.
-Submit strings instead of numbers and vice versa.
+ - Submit strings instead of numbers and vice versa.
- e.
-Submit the same item multiple times, with the same and different values.
+ - Submit the same item multiple times, with the same and different values.

 3. For each malformed request submitted, review closely the application’s